jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 256 When sanction takes effect
 (1) A sanction (including, without limitation, a non-financial sanction) under section 232 must not take effect before the close of the 5 working days specified in the section 252 notice in accordance with section 252(2)﻿(f).
+(2) However,—
-(2) However, a replacement sanction imposed under section 236D starts to take effect as specified in section 236D(2).
+  (a) a replacement sanction imposed under section 236D starts to take effect as specified in section 236D(2); and (b) a replacement sanction imposed under section 236G starts to take effect as specified in section 236G(2); and (c) a replacement sanction imposed under section 236J starts to take effect as specified in section 236J(2).

 **Evidential drug test**